axmmisaka/botball2017_qdez/code rewiew.md

 However, until this review is finished, we still did not meet our expectation on the errors, which is about 2 centimeter and the reality is about 5 centimeter, although it's accurate enough to finish all tasks without having any fatal problem.
 We will improve the accuracy by doing more tests and using more reliable algorithms to calibrate.
 ### The program itself
 I, axmmisaka, as a ameteur programmer who has made a little improvements on Github for some opensource projects, deeply know how unrealiable these home-make projects are.
 To improve reliability, the program itself should not crash at first.
 Below are some points.<br>
 - Pointers in C Programming Language is powerful, but sometimes they may be fatal, like dangling or wild pointers.
-Our program do not need complicated data structures, as a result, pointer is not needed, and thus we used no pointers.
+Our program do not need complicated data structures, as a result, we used no pointers because they are no longer needed.
 - Goto statement may be useful, but it makes the program more likely to crash, said Dijkstra.
-We used goto statement in national qualfier to reduce workload, but now we successfully converted them into loops and break or continue statemant.
+We used goto statement in national qualfier to reduce our workload, but now we successfully converted them into loops and break or continue statemant.
 - Global varibles may be a must, but we reduced its number to minimum.
-Too many global variables can make the program less realible because the cohesion will decrease, and it may have a negative effect on other local varibles.
+Too many global variables can make the program less realible because the cohesion of the program will decrease, and it may have a negative effect on other local varibles.
 - No undefined behaviors.
 The compiler provided by KIPR is pretty reliable, but like every compiler, it is unable to do anything with undefined behaviours.
-Thus, for some statements like printf("%d, %d",++n,frontSensorDetect(n,2)); or some woodenheaded statement like msleep(++time+++++++time++) are strictly prohibited in our coding group.
+Thus, for some statements like 'printf("%d, %d",++n,frontSensorDetect(n,2));' or some woodenheaded statement like 'msleep(++time+++++++time++);' are strictly prohibited in our coding group.
 - Do as much code reviews as you can.
 Some howlers are less easy to detect and fatal, such as typing "==" as "=" or assigning a value to a constant.

 # Maintainability and portability